ChrisTerBeke/terraform-playground/terraform/blogs/gcp-vm-ssh/README.md

+# How to create a VM with SSH enabled on GCP

+Sometimes you need a quick Linux environment to try something out.
+While a tool like Google Cloud Shell works perfectly fine for this purpose, it's much more fun to dive into some Terraform code and learn something along the way!
 In this post I will cover the needed Terraform config to SSH into a VM instance on GCP.

 ## Set up GCP